RobertDamerius/GenericINS/source/README.md

 # Overview
 The Generic Inertial Navigation System (INS) uses a square-root spherical simplex unscented Kalman filter (SRSSUKF) to estimate the navigation state.
 `SRSSUKF.m` is a MATLAB class implementation of the SRSSUKF that can be used for any state estimation problem.
 The actual Generic INS is implemented in the MATLAB class `GenericINS.m`.
-This class reimplements the SRSSUKF algorithm for the Generic INS problem, that is, the SRSSUKF MATLAB class is not required but it is left in the source directory.
+This class re-implements the SRSSUKF algorithm for the Generic INS problem, that is, the SRSSUKF MATLAB class is not required but it is preserved in the source directory for completeness.

-The generic estimate the state vector containing:
+The GenericINS estimate the state vector containing:
 - geographic position (latitude, longitude, altitude)
 - velocity in north, east and down direction
 - orientation (unit quaternion)